xhd2015/xgo/README.md

 }
 ```

 **Notice for mocking stdlib**: due to performance and security impact, only a few packages and functions of stdlib can be mocked, the list can be found at [runtime/mock/stdlib.md](./runtime/mock/stdlib.md).
-If you want to mock additional stdlib functions, please discussion in [Issue#6](https://github.com/xhd2015/xgo/issues/6).
+If you want to mock additional stdlib functions, please file a discussion in [Issue#6](https://github.com/xhd2015/xgo/issues/6).

 ## Patch
 The `runtime/mock` package also provides another api: